What Is a Zero-Knowledge Proof (ZKP)?

 A conceptual example to intuitively understand proving data in zero-knowledge is to imagine a cave with a single entrance but two pathways (path A and B) that connect at a common door locked by a passphrase.
 Alice wants to prove to Bob she knows the passcode to the door but without revealing the code to Bob.
 To do this, Bob stands outside of the cave and Alice walks inside the cave taking one of the two paths (without Bob knowing which path was taken).
 Bob then asks Alice to take one of the two paths back to the entrance of the cave (chosen at random).
 If Alice originally chose to take path A to the door, but then Bob asks her to take path B back, the only way to complete the puzzle is for Alice to have knowledge of the passcode for the locked door.
 This process can be repeated multiple times to prove Alice has knowledge of the door’s passcode and did not happen to choose the right path to take initially with a high degree of probability.

 After this process is completed, Bob has a high degree of confidence that Alice knows the door’s passcode without revealing the passcode to Bob.
 While only a conceptual example, ZKPs deploy this same strategy but using cryptography to prove knowledge about a data point without revealing the data point.
-With this cave example, there is an input, a path and an output.
+With this cave example, there is an input, a path, and an output.
 In computing there are similar systems, circuits, which take some input, pass the input signal through a path of electrical gates and generate an output.
 Zero-Knowledge Proofs leverage circuits like these to prove statements.

-Imagine a computational circuit which outputs a value on a curve, for a given input.
+Imagine a computational circuit that outputs a value on a curve, for a given input.
 If a user is able to consistently provide the correct answer to a point on the curve, one can be assured the user possesses some knowledge about the curve since it becomes increasingly improbable to guess the correct answer with each successive challenge round.
 One can think of the circuit like the path that Alice walks in the cave, if she is able to traverse the circuit with her input, she proves she holds some knowledge, the “passcode” to the circuit, with a high degree of probability.
 Being able to prove knowledge about a data point without revealing any additional information besides knowledge of data provides a number of key benefits, especially within the context of blockchain networks.

 Benefits of Zero-Knowledge Proofs